KevinJChen/MCSemanticSegmentation/docs/final.md

 Looking at the example graph, it would seem k=2 would be a clear choice for optimality, however we chose not to go with k value because we believed there may have been too much bias of our player perspective from looking at the blue sky or gray cobblestone floor.
 We chose the k value of 8 as from the sum of our tests, it seemed to be the next most optimal k value.

-We started by applying k=2 and k=8 to our images to see the difference between these values.
+We applied k=2 and k=8 to our images to see the difference between these values.
 The results are shown below:

 Original: